 The AIDA Model: A Proven Framework for Converting Strangers Into Customers

-In 1898, Elias St. Elmo Lewis, an eventual inductee of the Advertising Hall of Fame, anonymously wrote a column about three advertising principles he found useful throughout his career in a printing magazine called The Inland Printer, one of the most influential American magazines of the 19th century.
+In 1898, Elias St. Elmo Lewis, an eventual inductee of the Advertising Hall of Fame, anonymously wrote a column about three advertising principles he found helpful throughout his career in a printing magazine called The Inland Printer, one of the most influential American magazines of the 19th century.

 In his column, he states that a successful advertisement should always follow a specific formula.